 How to Write a Memoir

-Your story deserves to be told – and, in fact, I believe it is your duty to tell it.
+Your story deserves to be told – and, in fact, I believe it is your responsibility to tell it.
 Most aspiring authors get caught up in how to approach their memoir and become overwhelmed before they even begin.
 Below are some tips & tools, including some I’ve developed for you, which will help you share your truth.

 “An autobiography tells the story of a life, while memoir tells a story from a life,”